wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 ---

-#### An Example
+### An Example

-In all we've seen so far in this module, we were given a predetermined DAG of tasks, each of them executing on a single core.
-Many real-world applications  are structured in this way, and  this  is called **task parallelism**.
-Let's consider one such  task,  which performs some computation.
-Perhaps this computation can be *parallelized*.
-That is, one can rewrite the code of this task to use multiple cores to do its computation.
-This is done by writing the task's code so that that code uses multiple threads (see any concurrent programming textbook/course).
+In all we've seen so far in this module, a parallel program consists of a predetermined set of tasks, each of them executing on a single core.
+Many real-world programs are structured in this way, and this is called **task parallelism**.

+Let's now consider one task, which performs some computation on a single core.
+Perhaps, one can rewrite the code of this task to use multiple cores to accelerate its computation.
+This is done by writing the task's code so that it uses multiple threads (see concurrent programming textbooks/courses).
+Perhaps this computation can be **parallelized**.

 Consider a transformation of the pixels of an image that makes the image resemble an oil-painting.
-This can be done by update each pixel's color by some other color based on the color of neighboring pixels.
+This can be done by updating each pixel's color by some other color based on the color of neighboring pixels.
 The oil-painting transformation has a parameter called the *radius*, which is the radius of the brush stroke.
 The larger the radius, the more neighboring pixels are used to update the color or a pixel, and the more work is required.
-In fact, the amount  of work is *quadratic* in the radius, meaning that in depends  on the square of the radius.
-This is how oil-painting "filters" work in many open-source and commercial image processing applications.
+In fact, the amount of work is *quadratic* in the radius, meaning that it grows with the square of the radius.
+This is how "oil-painting filters" work in many open-source and commercial image processing programs.

-Consider now a program that is a sequence of two tasks: An "oil" task applies an oil-painting filter to an image with a given radius *r*, followed by a "luminence" task that computes the a luminence histogram for the image (i.e., the statistical distribution of the brightness of its pixels).
+Consider now a program that is a sequence of two tasks: An "oil" task applies an oil-painting filter to an image with a given radius $r$, followed by a "luminence" task that computes the luminence histogram for the image (i.e., the statistical distribution of the brightness of its pixels).
 We can draw the program's DAG as follows: